-I've been working with Blur very on and off again for months, while making plans of future gameplay systems, an ideal aesthetic, and an environment for this player perspective.
-Though all of those ideas are still just scribbles in my word documentation.
+I've been working with Blur very on and off again for months.
+This while planning future gameplay systems, an ideal aesthetic, and an environment for this player perspective to navigate.
+Though all of those ideas are still just scribbles in a word document.
 My work in Unreal has been mostly focused on the core movement player experience.
-Where I'm naturally very excited by new design to implement, I'm also hyper aware that the finer math and blueprint work towards a better game-feel is what I should still focus on.
+Where I'm naturally very excited by new design/mechanics to implement, I'm also hyper aware that the finer math and blueprint work towards a better game-feel is what I should still focus on.

 In broad strokes, it all works as I want it to right now.
 Though, I again feel the pangs to tweak values towards feeling more natural.
 Like how the head sway currently doesn't match the foot step rhythm.
 I'll definitely tweak that, but I think another lesson hit home while finally finishing my footstep system.
 I was having trouble making sure it would reset properly as every possible transition happened in the code.
 While I did finish and had it working just as I wanted, I decided to share my gruesome spaghetti code to a programmer friend of mind (largely to disgust him).
 He was, but he also offered to help me rewrite it.
 It took what little was left of the night, but he completely condensed it to work elegantly.
 Leaving me to lament not being smarter than I am, but also wonder if I should really keep myself so bogged down in pre-polishing.
 Now largely aware that any system I write will likely be cobbled together and inelegant, should I really bend over backwards to make it do EXACTLY what I want before a programmer can even look at it?
 I KNOW how important systems polish is for quality and KNOW I'm better off ensuring it's done now over forgetting until it's too late, but...